 Finding these in larger quantities is incredibly scarce.
 REA managed to auction a lot of nine in modest condition that sold for more than $5,000 last year.

 The bigger names, of course, are exponentially more.
-A PSA 4 graded Cobb card, for example, sold for more than $13,000 in an SCP auction earlier this year.
+A PSA 4 graded Cobb card, for example, previously sold for more than $13,000 in an SCP auction.